tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 evaluate the deployability of ECH.
 It is designed to mimic the real ECH protocol ({{real-ech}}) without changing the security properties of the handshake.
-The underlying theory is that if GREASE ECH is deployable without triggering udifferentiable behavior, and real ECH is indifferentiable from GREASE ECH, then ECH should be deployable as well.
-Thus, our strategy for mitigating network ossification has two parts:
+The underlying theory is that if GREASE ECH is deployable without triggering middlebox misbehavior, and real ECH looks enough like GREASE ECH, then ECH should be deployable as well.
+Thus, our strategy for mitigating network ossification is to deploy GREASE ECH widely enough to disincentivize differential treatment of the real ECH protocol by the network.
-1. Design a "cover" protocol (i.e., GREASE ECH) that meets some notion of deployability.
-1. Design the "target" protocol (i.e., ECH) so that networks do not differentiate between it and the cover protocol.

-This strategy is analogous to the methodology that lead to "Middlebox Compatibility Mode" for TLS 1.3 described in {{!RFC8446}}.

-In the first step, the deployability of GREASE ECH is established by deploying the protocol and measuring its impact. [[TODO: Document the results of an experiment that compares the error rate of GREASE ECH connections with vanilla TLS 1.3.]]

-From this experiment we can deduce the set of features of the TLS handshake that are known to trigger differentiable treatment by the network.
-This set might include the plaintext extensions offered by the client or server, plaintext alert messages, the number of round trips over the network, the length of each message, and so on.
-We will call these the protocol's "observable features".
-Our goal is to design real ECH so that each execution of the protocol has the same observable features as if GREASE ECH were being executed instead.
-For example, if extensions are an observable feature, then regardless of whether they are running the target protocol or the cover protocol, the client and server should appear to negotiate the same set of extensions.
-That way the real protocol does not trigger differentiable treatment that would not have been triggered by the cover protocol.

-We say that the target protocol is "indifferentiable" from cover protocol if, when executed in the presence of the adversary, both protocols have the same set of observable features.
-The strength of this model depends on how rich the set of observable features is: it may include the transcript of the protocol's execution itself, yielding a very strong attacker; or it may be as coarse grained as the number of IP packets sent.
-The model's strength also depends on whether the attacker is passive or active (see {{goals}}); middleboxes have been known to exhibit active behavior, even without malicious intent.
-(See references in Section D.4 of {{!RFC8446}} for examples of active middlebox behavior.)

-Indifferentiability of ECH from GREASE ECH in a strong attack model is not feasible for all implementations.
-Thus, this specification aims to provide a baseline security level that most deployments can achieve easily, while providing implementations enough flexibility to achieve stronger security where possible.
+Ensuring that networks do not differentiate between real ECH and GREASE ECH may not be feasible for all implementations.
+While most middleboxes will not treat them differently, some operators may wish to block real ECH usage but allow GREASE ECH.
+This specification aims to provide a baseline security level that most deployments can achieve easily, while providing implementations enough flexibility to achieve stronger security where possible.
 Minimally, real ECH is designed to be indifferentiable from GREASE ECH for passive adversaries with following capabilities:
-1. The attacker does not know the ECHConfigs used by the server.
+1. The attacker does not know the ECHConfigList used by the server.
 1. The attacker keeps per-connection state only.
 In particular, it does not track endpoints across connections.
-1. Observable features include: the code points of extensions negotiated in the clear, but not the payloads themselves; the length of messages; and the values of plaintext alert messages.
+1. ECH and GREASE ECH are designed so that the following features do not vary: the code points of extensions negotiated in the clear; the length of messages; and the values of plaintext alert messages.

 This leaves a variety of practical differentiators out-of-scope. including, though not limited to, the following: